 ii) The output signal can be separated from the thermal noise (which is a white noise) by the well-known methods in electronics, especially if the signal frequency is known in advance.
 That is why the enhancement of the mechanical response is so important.

-In short, the nonlinear hybrid amplifier force-sensor \cite{aliDCEforcesenning} can act as a much better amplifier (because of its large mechanical gain) in comparison to the (modulated) bare one \cite{optomechanicswithtwophonondriving} which can amplify the input signal substantially while keeping the sensitivity nearly the same as that of the (modulated) bare one.
+In short, in the context of the linearized regime of nonlinear hybrid OMSs, the nonlinear hybrid amplifier force-sensor \cite{aliDCEforcesenning} can act as a much better amplifier (because of its large mechanical gain) in comparison to the (modulated) bare one \cite{optomechanicswithtwophonondriving} which can amplify the input signal substantially while keeping the sensitivity nearly the same as that of the (modulated) bare one (for more details, see Refs.\cite{aliDCEforcesenning,optomechanicswithtwophonondriving}).
+However, it would be a future research to investigate the nonlinear amplifier in the nonlinear regime.